 Timing

 Many experts suggest you get everything in order five years before long-term health care is needed.
 Unfortunately, few people work things out that far in advance.
+Most of us get hit with a need for health care and then determine a way to obtain it.
+Or not.

-Most of my clients don’t generally do this the other way around because life almost always gets in the way.
+Most of my clients don’t do this the other way around because life almost always gets in the way.
 Therefore, when they need these benefits, time is of the essence.

 A solid attorney helps plan a strategy to get this hammered out sooner rather than later.